istathar/marquise/README.md

     cabal install --only-dependencies -j && cabal build
     ```

+1. For marquised: ensure relevant directories exist and are writeable by
+   the user `marquised` will run as: `/var/{spool,cache}/marquise`

-3. Run.
+1. Run.
 The executables will be `dist/build/marquised/marquised` and `dist/build/data/data`.